GAIR-NLP/anole/README.md

 <p align="center">This is the GAIR Anole project, which aims to build and opensource large multimodal models with comprehensive multimodal understanding and generation capabilities.</p>

+## 📢 News
+[2025/05/26] 🔥 We're excited to release [Thinking with Generated Images](https://github.com/GAIR-NLP/thinking-with-generated-images), which demonstrates how Anole can be post-trained to "think" using generated images.
+We also show how test-time scaling can be applied to unified large multimodal models.
+Additionally, we've included the latest training code on Anole with Hugging Face Transformers support in the Thinking with Generated Images repository.

 ## 👋 Overview
 [Anole](https://huggingface.co/GAIR/Anole-7b-v0.1) is the first **open-source**, **autoregressive**, and **natively** trained large multimodal model capable of **interleaved image-text generation** (without using **stable diffusion**).
 While it builds upon the strengths of [Chameleon](https://github.com/facebookresearch/chameleon), Anole excels at the complex task of generating coherent sequences of alternating text and images.
 Through an innovative fine-tuning process using a carefully curated dataset of approximately 6,000 images, Anole achieves remarkable image generation and understanding capabilities with minimal additional training.
 This efficient approach, combined with its open-source nature, **positions Anole as a catalyst for accelerated research and development in multimodal AI**.
 Preliminary tests demonstrate Anole's exceptional ability to follow nuanced instructions, producing high-quality images and interleaved text-image content that closely aligns with user prompts.